dux/joshua/README.md

 ### Annotated example

-Featuring **all** you have to know to start building your APIs using Joshua (you don't even have to read rest of the documentation :)
+Featuring **nearly all** you have to know to start building your APIs using Joshua.

 ```ruby
 # in ApplicationApi we will define rules that will reflect all other API classes